refactoring-by-example/refactoringbyexample.com/_posts/2017-01-20-dealing-with-long-conditionals.markdown

 };
 ```

-The first observation is that there are serveral hard coded string literals.
+The first observation is that there are several hard coded string literals.
 These would benefit from only being defined once, as string constants.
-This may seem like a trival refactor, but it's often worth starting with a small, simple change.
+This may seem like a trivial refactor, but it's often worth starting with a small, simple change.
 The Chinese philosopher Lao stated, "a journey of a thousand miles begins with a single step".

 **With the string constants, the code now looks like:**